 Renting short term on the tourist market, you can look for net yields of 5% at a minimum.
-Buying right and working your rental marketing, and filling your property in the off season with a three- to six-month rental, you could net 8% per year.
+Buying right, working your rental marketing, and filling your property in the off season with a three- to six-month rental, you could net 8% per year or more.

-In Panama City and in the City Beach areas nearby, condos in the better areas are selling for at least US$2,400 a square meter.
+In Panama City and in the City Beaches area nearby, condos in the better areas are selling for at least US$2,400 a square meter.
 In Punta Pacífica, prices are more than US$2,700 a square meter.
 Rental rates support these prices.
-That is, you should expect net yields in the range of 5% to 8%, but you’re not likely to see double digits even at the beach.
+That is, you can expect net yields in the range of 5% to 8%, but you’re not likely to see double digits even at the beach.

 You need at least US$1,000 a month (US$1,250 for a couple) from a pension or Social Security to qualify for Panama’s retirement visa.
 In Portugal, an individual must show around 1,300 euros (double that for a couple) of monthly income, but the income can be from any source.

-However, the cost of applying for a resident visa in Portugal can be less expensive than in Panama, around US$1,500 all in.
+However, the cost of applying for a resident visa in Portugal is less expensive than in Panama, about US$1,500 all in.

 This is where Panama eclipses most competition, including Portugal.
 With its jurisdictional approach to taxation and tax exemptions for bank interest and agricultural income as well as tax incentives for tourism projects and businesses operating in certain areas of targeted development (Panamá Pacífico, for example), Panama makes it possible for you to organize your life and your business so that you and it pay little or no tax.

 Portugal is not a no-tax or even a low-tax jurisdiction, but it does offer options for reducing your tax burden.
 Specifically, the country has introduced what they call the Non-Habitual Resident (NHR) Program (yes, we agree… very unfortunate choice of names).